edgaradel/Risk/README.md

 Spark Exercise

-• Historical Method: The historical method re-organices actual historical returns, putting them in order from worst to best.
+• Historical Method: The historical method re-organises actual historical returns, putting them in order from worst to best.

 • The Variance-Covariance Method: This method assumes that stock returns are normally distributed and use pdf instead of actual returns.